DNA: Extracellular nucleic acids

 Naked extracellular DNA (eDNA), most of it released by cell death, is nearly ubiquitous in the environment.
 Its concentration in soil may be as high as 2 μg/L, and its concentration in natural aquatic environments may be as high at 88 μg/L. Various possible functions have been proposed for eDNA: it may be involved in horizontal gene transfer; it may provide nutrients; and it may act as a buffer to recruit or titrate ions or antibiotics.
 Extracellular DNA acts as a functional extracellular matrix component in the biofilms of several bacterial species.
 It may act as a recognition factor to regulate the attachment and dispersal of specific cell types in the biofilm; it may contribute to biofilm formation; and it may contribute to the biofilm's physical strength and resistance to biological stress.

 Cell-free fetal DNA is found in the blood of the mother, and can be sequenced to determine a great deal of information about the developing fetus.

 Under the name of environmental DNA eDNA has seen increased use in the natural sciences as a survey tool for ecology, monitoring the movements and presence of species in water, air, or on land, and assessing an area's biodiversity.

-Neutrophil extracellular traps

-Neutrophil extracellular traps (NETs) are networks of extracellular fibers, primarily composed of DNA, which allow neutrophils, a type of white blood cell, to kill extracellular pathogens while minimizing damage to the host cells.
-The process of releasing NETs (NETosis) is a form of programmed cell death that only occurs in neutrophils.
-Dysregulation of NETosis is associated with both exquisite susceptibility to infection (e.g. extracellular bacteria) as well as autoinflammation.